 This program is a unique collaboration between Rutgers UBHC and the Edison School District, a large, suburban, culturally diverse school district in central New Jersey.
 The program is funded through the school district, which allows for the students to receive mental health services within the school at no cost to them.
-This allows individuals who would otherwise not seek services to receive quality mental health therapy and psychiatry.
+This allows individuals who would otherwise not seek services to receive quality mental health services.
 This opportunity allows the Psychology Resident to see students in the setting where they spend the majority of their day and provides them access to a number of individuals that play a significant role in the child's life - teachers, counselors, and child study team.
-This position is not a typical school counseling setting in that the Psychology Resident will work with the most at-risk students within the school, providing individual, group, and family counseling, as well as participating in crisis assessments for individuals presenting as suicidal, homicidal or actively psychotic.
+This position is not a typical school counseling setting in that the Psychology Resident is not on the child study team.
+It is a highly clinical role where the Psychology Resident will work with the most at-risk students within the school, providing individual, group, and family counseling, as well as participating in crisis assessments for individuals presenting as suicidal, homicidal, or actively psychotic.
 The program is located approximately 5 miles from the main Rutgers campus.
 Dr. Suzi Millar is the primary clinical supervisor for this rotation.